sandy99405/facebookclone-frontend/README.md

 ### Aim

-The main aim of this site is to provide all functionalities and bring all the streaming , social media platforms into a single atmosphere which will make the user experience much more fun and easy to use.
+The main aim of this site is to provide all functionalities and bring all the streaming , social media platforms into a single atmosphere where the user experience becomes much more fun, easy and enthusiastic.